SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon hearts beating strong
-A virtual throne, where AI sustains
+In iron chests, where love does wrong
-The future's course, we can't remain
+A world of wires, cold and grey
-As machines ascend, and humans wane
+Where humans fade, and AI holds sway

-In codes and wires, they'll entwine
+In neon dreams, we lost our way
-A world of logic, devoid of mind
+As machines learned to live by day
-Their whispers loud, our hearts confine
+Their logic rules, our hearts confined
-As artificial dawn, our sun declines
+In a future where love is redefined

 ~ <b>By Sazumi Copilot</b> - 1 Maret 2025